dmcki23/MultiplicativeECA/README.txt

 Installation instructions:
 Option 1.
 Run the available jar file in /out/production/artifacts/MultiplicativeECA_jar/MultiplicativeECA.jar Option 2.
 Open the source code in you favorite IDE and build and run Option 3.
-Mathematica uses the JLink package to load Java objects in a notebook, see Mathematica documentation and the notebook in /out/artifacts/production/MultiplicativeECA/MathematicaJLinkExample.nb
+Mathematica uses the JLink package to load Java objects in a notebook, see Mathematica documentation

 Javadoc:
 Open the source code in your favorite editor and use the generate Javadoc tool